What n8n does well

 Can n8n process documents and extract data from them?

 n8n can call document AI APIs via HTTP request nodes and pass the response through a workflow.
 However, it was not designed for the document processing problem.
 Handling variable document formats, routing extraction exceptions to human review, and generating field-level audit trails require capabilities that n8n does not provide natively.
-These need to be built as custom code, which reintroduces the developer dependency that no-code tools aim to eliminate.
+These need to be built as custom code, which reintroduces the developer dependency that workflow automation tools aim to eliminate.

 What is the best way to handle documents in an n8n workflow?